 Trusted.
 Experienced.
 Committed.

-Mini-facelift.
-This in-office procedure is performed with the patient under local anesthesia, and it involves creating a short incision immediately in front of the ear.
-The skin is then lifted and redraped to a more youthful position, and the SMAS layer is repositioned to provide a longer-lasting result.
+This in-office procedure is performed with the patient under local anesthesia.
+It involves creating a short incision in front of the ear.
+The skin is then lifted and re-draped to a more youthful position, and the SMAS layer is repositioned to provide a longer-lasting result.
 A mini-facelift is best for people who seek an office-based facial rejuvenation that will provide moderate improvements to the central and lower thirds of the face.
 Combined with fractionated laser resurfacing or other office-based procedures like upper-lid blepharoplasty and neck liposuction, the mini-facelift can serve as part of a comprehensive facial rejuvenation package that can be performed in a comfortable office setting.

 Click here to view an informative video on facelifts.